SaMajerus/SillyStringz.Soln/README.md

 ## Description

 The program starts by printing out a greeting to the User on the Splash page.
-Then the user can navigate to the page where the Vendors are listed.
-The blue text strings are indeed hyperlinks, but they function more like buttons in this context.
-Thus, the user clicks on those to navigate to the desired pages.
+From here, the User can navigate to one of 3 places: a page that lists the Machines, one that lists the Engineers, or one that lists the Licenses.
+(The blue text strings are indeed hyperlinks, but they function more like buttons in this context.)
-The Vendors list will start off blank, so the user has to create a new vendor before they can proceed further.
-Once that is done, they can add a New Order for that Vendor.
-(Please note that order information is only accessible via the given Vendor's page, on which their List of Orders is displayed.
-The user can navigate back there from the page that comes up after adding the Order as follows: First, click the button to go back to the List of Vendors.
-Then, click the Vendor that the Order was added for.
-Lastly, click on the desired Order from those Listed.)

-Note that this application is the Minimum-Viable-Product iteration, and so features are minimal.
+Note that this application is the Minimum-Viable-Product iteration, meaning that the features available here are of the Baseline variety.

 Resources I found to be helpful whilst developing this application--